A wireless keyboard uses a USB dongle to link to your laptop. This post will help identify different solutions if you lose the USB dongle.

 - Bluetooth Keyboard

-If your keyboard is not part of the Logitech Unifying ecosystem and is not Bluetooth then you might have to consider the other solutions presented below.
+If your keyboard is not part of the Logitech ecosystem and is not Bluetooth then you might have to consider the other solutions presented below.

 Buy a new 2.4 GHz keyboard system